Do you get lost looking at the hundreds of heating lamp options for reptiles?

 At night, they burn this heat energy to do their bug hunting.

-Because they’re nocturnal, they don’t need any UVB light at all to stay healthy.
+Because they’re nocturnal, they don’t need any UVB lighting at all to stay healthy.

-Experts agree a UVB light won’t help their health, but it won’t hurt either.
+Experts agree a UVB lighting won’t help their health, but it won’t hurt either.

 So it’s up to you.